CiscoSecurity/sxo-05-security-workflows/docs/workflows/talos/0002-single-post-casebook.md

 This workflow is designed to parse a single blog post into a casebook.

 1. Fetch the blog post content and strip out any HTML
-1. Request a Threat Response access token and inspect the blog post content for observables
+1. Inspect the blog post content for observables
 1. Loop through each observable and get its Threat Response disposition
 1. For observables that weren't clean, conduct Threat Response enrichment to get sightings
 1. For modules with sightings, build the text to post to Webex